chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-mixer-using-single-rotating-frame/3d-mixer-using-single-rotating-frame.rst

 | :math:`D`               | Impeller diameter                | :math:`27` cm           |
 +-------------------------+----------------------------------+-------------------------+

 To simulate the flow in such complex geometry, we take advantage of the system's symmetry and opt for a Lagrangian reference frame.
 Instead of observing the velocity profile from an Eulerian reference frame (or "lab reference frame"), we place ourselves on the impeller's reference making it static and inducing a no-slip boundary condition.
 This way, the cylindrical tank will be the only moving geometry in our system.
-The figure below illustrates the difference between the Eulerian and Lagrangian reference frames.
+The figure below illustrates the difference between the Eulerian and Lagrangian reference frames [#delacroix2020]_.

 .. image:: images/eulerian-vs-langrangian-reference.jpg
    :alt: Eulerian and Lagrangian reference frames